FishRoyal/live-candlestick-chart/README.md

 - [ ] Provide a mobile version
 - [ ] The moon should not teleport after attaching a date to the left
 - [x] Make sure that the application does not freeze if transferred to the active tab
+- [ ] Solve quality problem on mobile

 ### Thank you!
 If you like this project or interested in it, then I'm glad :)